-Our Board of Directors has determined that each of our directors is independent, other than Mr. St. Dennis, our Executive Chairman and Dr. Slessor, our CEO.
-We define "independent directors" pursuant to the rules of the U.S. Securities and Exchange Commission, or the SEC, and the NASDAQ Stock Market.
+Our Board of Directors has determined that each of our directors is independent, other than Mr. St. Dennis, our Chairman and Dr. Slessor, our CEO.
+In particular, this independence determination includes our newest director Ms. Steven-Waiss, who does not have any family relationships with any director, executive officer, or person nominated or chosen by the Company to become a director or executive officer of the Company and is also not a party to any transaction required to be disclosed pursuant to Item 404(a) of Regulation S-K. We define "independent directors" pursuant to the rules of the U.S. Securities and Exchange Commission, or the SEC, and the NASDAQ Stock Market.
 To be considered independent, a director cannot be an officer or employee of our company or its subsidiaries, and cannot have a relationship with our company or its subsidiaries that, in the opinion of our Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In making the "independence" determination, our Board considered all relevant facts and circumstances, including the director's commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships.
 Our Board consults with our company's legal counsel to ensure that its determinations are consistent with all relevant laws, rules and regulations regarding the definition of "independent director," including applicable securities laws and the rules of the SEC and NASDAQ Stock Market.